VishnuKMi/WhitelistWarden/README.md

 # WhitelistWarden

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a Whitelisitng dApp which Simplifies participation, enhance security, and maintain control over authorized users effortlessly.

 Try running some of the following tasks: